Connections-Business-Directory/Connections/README.txt

 [FAQs can be found here.](http://connections-pro.com/faq/)

 == Changelog ==

+= 0.8.3 05/01/2014 =
+* TWEAK: Remove the cn-clear class from the list section heads.
+* TWEAK: Register Chosen with jquery-chosen-min for legacy support.

 = 0.8.2 04/30/2014 =
 * BUG: Fix HTML markup for the "Clear Search" button.